gyselph/thomsonreuters_swisstext_workshop/README.md

 Along the way, you leverage different RAG techniques, including semantic search and TF-IDF, which you implement from scratch.
 - Part 2 -`part2_quiz_generation/quiz_generation.ipynb`: Here you implement a quiz generator for news articles.
 This exercise focuses on prompt engineering.
 Along the way, you'll learn about a library called [LangGraph](https://www.langchain.com/langgraph).

+## Solutions

+You can find the full solutions to both hands-on exercises in the `solutions` folder.